Back in 2016, when I was learning my third language, I found myself in a situation many language learners face: I couldn't afford private classes.Â

 In other words, if your only options are Duolingo and Rosetta Stone, the latter is undoubtedly a better choice, but it's still not the most effective way to learn a language.

-In language learning, understanding cultural nuances and context is crucial.
+To learn languages, understanding cultural differences and context is important.
 It's what distinguishes a friendly joke like "What an idiot!" among friends from an insult when used in a professional setting or with strangers.

 However, it's important to recognize that Rosetta Stone's method still has its limitations, particularly when it comes to developing a deep understanding of the language's cultural aspects and nuances.